influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/getting_started.md

 2. Start InfluxDB and send it data from Telegraf.
 3. Configure Kapacitor.
 4. Start Kapacitor.
-5. Define and run a streaming task to trigger cpu alerts.
+5. Define and run a streaming task to trigger CPU alerts.
-6. Define and run a batching task to trigger cpu alerts.
+6. Define and run a batching task to trigger CPU alerts.

 Installation
 ------------